KleberVales/english-study/README.md

 - I usually read articles while I'm on the train.
 - He likes to travel on his motorcycle.
+- In December, I will have worked at this company for two years.

 Technology, Media and Electronics